 |Weight||90kg (14st 2lb)|

-Since being named as the LV= Breakthrough Player in March last year from a shortlist of six in the 2011-12 Anglo-Welsh competition, the career of Jonny May has gathered momentum.
-He joined the England squad in Johannesburg in June last year as a replacement for Harlequins’ George Lowe, who had returned home after a scan showed left ankle ligament damage.
+Since being named as the LV= Breakthrough Player in March 2012 from a shortlist of six in 2011-12, the career of Jonny May has gathered momentum.
+He joined the England squad in Johannesburg in June 2012 as a replacement for Harlequins’ George Lowe, who had returned home after a scan showed left ankle ligament damage.

 He was an instant hit, scoring two tries off the bench for Ugo Monye in the 57-31 win over the South African Barbarians North team at Potchefstroom.
 His first was outstanding and included a pirouette after a dance down the touchline, while his second also reflected his intuitive skills.

-Jonny played in both Saxons games in 2012, making his debut against Ireland Wolfhounds, also appeared against Scotland A last February and won his first full cap against Argentina at Buenos Aires in June.
+Jonny played in both Saxons games in 2012, making his debut against Ireland Wolfhounds, also appeared against Scotland A in February last year February and won his first full cap against Argentina at Buenos Aires last June.
+His RBS 6 Nations Championship debut against France in Paris in February lasted only eight minutes before he left the field with a broken nose but he played for 70 minutes against Scotland the following week.
+He was England's joint leading ball-carrier, along with Billy Twelvetrees, with 12 against Ireland at Twickenham the same month and gained 67 metres in all.

 His excellence dates back to the 2009 EDF Energy Intermediate Cup final when he contributed three tries to Hartpury College’s 41-31 win over Clifton at Twickenham.
-It was a harbinger of greater things for him as his 29 tries in 65 senior appearances for Gloucester attest, up to the end of last season.
+It was a harbinger of greater things for him as his 36 tries in 82 senior appearances by the end of February this year for Gloucester illustrate.

 Swindon-born Jonny became a regular member of Gloucester’s A League side in 2009-10, having made an initial breakthrough in pre-season with a memorable try in his second friendly match for Gloucester against Connacht.
 He made his competitive debut in the Heineken Cup in the Newport Gwent Dragons game two months later.